aabbtree77/aabbtree77.github.io/shankland/shankland.md

 # [Donn G. Shankland (1970)](https://aapt.scitation.org/doi/10.1119/1.1976018)

-What a mess.
 [Donn G. Shankland (1970)](https://aapt.scitation.org/doi/10.1119/1.1976018) reveals one way to parse mysterious phrases such as (i) "tensor fields contain irreducible representations of the Lorentz group", (ii) "antisymmetric two-tensor field can carry two particle triplets", and (iii) "a free-field equation is nothing but an invariant record of which components are superfluous".
 I will add here a few notes that might help one to decipher this paper.

 An archetypical problem that ChatGPT cannot solve: Given the [four-vector](https://en.wikipedia.org/wiki/Four-vector) $k_{\mu}$ and [the metric tensor](https://en.wikipedia.org/wiki/Metric_tensor) $g_{\mu\nu}$, write down the most general dimensionless tensor ${T_{\mu\nu}}^{\rho \sigma}$ symmetric under the permutations of the covariant indices $(\mu, \nu)$, and also symmetric w.r.t. the permutations of contravariant indices $(\rho, \sigma)$.
 It should be a sum of linearly independent terms, each with a manifest symmetry, and at most fourth order in $k_{\mu}$.